YosaiProject/yosai/doc/sessionmanagement.rst

 or expired.
 When a session has stopped or expired, it is considered **invalid**.

 As discussed, there are two types of Session expiration:  idle and absolute-ttl.

-A Session expires when crossing either timeout threshold is detected as validation is run for a Session.
+Consequently, there are two timeout thresholds, one for an idle timeout and another for absolute timeout (ttl).
+A Session expires when the time duration betweeexceeds crossing either timeout threshold is detected as validation is run for a Session.

 Keeping track of idle expiration presents performance challenges.
 Therefore, Sessions are validated *only* when they are accessed (i.e. subject.get_session()).

-Consequently, there are two timeout thresholds: an idle timeout and absolute timeout (ttl) the last_access_timestamp synchronized with session usage presents a
+the last_access_timestamp synchronized with session usage presents a

 if the duration between the last_access_timestamp and the current time exceeds